anttikekki/civicrm-paytrail-payment-processor/README.md

 #### Licence
 GNU Affero General Public License

+#### Embedded payment buttons
+Embedded payment buttons require product price and unique invoice id (in S1 mode.
+A lot more info is required in E1 mode).
+This means that embedded buttons can not be shown in main Contribution or Event page.
+Buttons are embedded to confirmation page because of this limitation.
+Confirmation page has to be enabled in Contribution page settings.
+All other content in confirmation page is removed.

+Embedded buttons are enabled by default.
+Full page redirect to Paytrail payment selection page can be activated in configuration.

 #### Configuration
 Payment processor can be configured and customized by adding rows to `civicrm_paytrail_payment_processor_config` table.
 This table has two columns: `config_key` and `config_value`.